 B.A., Brooklyn College; M.A., Ph.D., University of Maryland College Park.
-Specialization in 19th-century American literature and culture, with an emphasis on representations of adolescent schoolgirls and female education.
-Other areas of interest include domesticity and gender studies; science, medicine and disability studies; newspapers/periodicals and archival research; museums as purveryors of knowledge and sites of informal learning.
-Taught literature and writing at UMCP; coordinated writing programs at UMCP and the University of Baltimore.
-As Program Coordinator at the Center for Renaissance and Baroque Studies, and in collaboration with the Maryland State Department of Education, designed interdisciplinary professional development institutes for Maryland's public middle- and high school teachers.
-Contributor to American Culture, Canons, and the Case of Elizabeth Stoddard (2003).
-Author of Fictions of Female Education in the Nineteenth Century (Routledge 2009).
+Jaime's specialization is in 19th-century American literature and culture; areas of interest include literary representations of schoolgirls and female education; domesticity and gender studies; science, medicine and disability studies; newspapers/periodicals and archival research; museums as purveryors of knowledge and sites of informal learning.
+Jaime taught literature and writing at UMCP; coordinated writing programs at UMCP and the University of Baltimore.
+As Program Coordinator at the Center for Renaissance and Baroque Studies, and in collaboration with the Maryland State Department of Education, Jaime designed interdisciplinary professional development institutes for Maryland's public middle- and high school teachers.
+Jaime currently teaches literature courses for the MAT and Bard's undergraduate college, and is an Associate for the Bard Institute for Writing & Thinking.
+Among other publications, Jaime's scholarship has been featured in Legacy and American Culture, Canons, and the Case of Elizabeth Stoddard; she is the author of Fictions of Female Education in the Nineteenth Century (Routledge 2009; paperback 2013).

 B.A., Vassar College; Ed.D., Harvard University.
 Specialization: the interaction of social context, culture, identity, and schooling, especially for immigrant and minority adolescents in the United States; secondary education within the migrant-sending areas of Mexico. email@example.com